 Data Protection Solutions

 StorageCraft’s primary product, “ShadowProtect” is their first focus and one of the most versatile services they offer.

-ShadowProtect boasts itself as the only cross-platform protection service, and prides itself on working with any network environment, no matter how hybridized.
-It works with any kind of storage and claims to be “agnostic” to platform.
+ShadowProtect boasts itself as the only cross-platform protection service and prides itself on working with any network environment, no matter how hybridized.
+It works with any kind of storage and claims to be “agnostic” to the platform.